 Whether it’s to edit an interview, to extract the relevant parts from the recording of a lecture, or to trim a piece of music you’re using as a soundtrack to your eLearning videos to the right size, you’ll need an audio editor.

 Similar to an image editor, an audio editor is a piece of software that lets you manipulate digital sound content, like mp3 or wav files.

 This manipulation can range from trimming (cutting an audio clip to a specified size, e.g. to get rid of irrelevant parts), normalizing (making sure the sound is as loud as it needs to be) and de-noising (removing unwanted sounds, like the hiss of an air-condition) to very elaborate and extreme edits.

 When it comes to audio editors the general consensus is clear: whether you’re on the Windows, Linux or Mac, Audacity is the tool you should first opt for.

 It’s also popular enough that there are also a lot of tutorials on web pages and on YouTube to help you learn how to use it to handle most basic audio editing tasks.

 Online employee training videos are probably one of the most popular types of training content you can use to engage your learners, and help them learn more easily and efficiently.

-With text, images, and audio covered, video is the another thing you need to cover to be able to create and edit full blown multimedia training content.
+With text, images, and audio covered, video is another thing you need to cover to be able to create and edit full-blown multimedia training content.